 Most of the time I don’t write about these experiments but I figured it would be a good idea to get some feedback on what types of problems you are facing so that I can find experiments designed to help you.

-My goal with my experiments is to find therapies and protocols which can be replicated and which provide results to you.
+My goal with my experiments is to find therapies and protocols that can be replicated and that provide results to you.

 This is the exact same way I came up with the therapies listed in my weight loss guide (I actually tried them on myself and about 5-10 others at the same time and found we all had amazing results).

-It seems that using high dose probiotics have a potential benefit in improving the GI tract and improving my tolerance to certain foods.
+It seems that using high-dose probiotics has a potential benefit in improving the GI tract and improving my tolerance to certain foods.